 Sharing at the end of the workshop, Nicolina Kolster, trained in herbal aromatherapy in Finland, said she was “excited to learn how to use plants in the garden and from the wild, in so many ways.”
 Kolster and Lukas Traude, both 25, said they look forward to planting their own biodiverse garden.
 Galiano Conservancy director Julie Gardner, who is cultivating her own native plant garden near Retreat Cove, said she “loved that the common plants around my house are so useful— they contain riches beyond weeds!”
 And Galiano resident Jeanne Erickson said she had learned much about plants and permaculture to enhance her own usually solitary garden practice.
 Everyone agreed that harvest workshops at the Millard Learning Centre are an excellent way to learn—and feast.

-The 2017 Spring Harvest and Herbal Workshop will take place April 22-23.
+The 2018 Spring Harvest and Herbal Workshop will take place April 14 and 15.
 Sign up here!